dieterich-lab/rp-bp/docs/source/howto-qc.rst

 .. figure:: _static/app1_2.png
    :align: center

+For all options, consult the API for :ref:`api_app1`.

 To launch the *predictions dashboard*

 .. code-block:: bash

     rpbp-predictions-dashboard -c CONFIG

 The application has multiple views to facilitate ORF discovery, including an integrated `IGV browser <https://software.broadinstitute.org/software/igv/>`_ for the visual exploration of predicted Ribo-seq ORFs, *e.g.*